jerrywardlow/p3catalog/README.md

 If we decided to get messy and poke around in the running VM, we can now `exit` our virtual machine and run `vagrant destroy` to remove all traces of the Vagrant environment.

+### Docker

+`docker build -t itemcatalog:latest .`
+`docker run -d -p 5000:5000 itemcatalog`

+Navigate to `localhost:5000` in your web browser... wow, that's neat!
+Shouldn't we peel off the PostgreSQL server into another container, and maybe dump this all behind NGINX?
+Wouldn't docker-compose make more sense here?
+Alright...